20 Secrets to Living a Happier Life

 There's an unfortunate reason why happiness is often elusive -- our brains simply aren't wired that way.
 Instead, our brains have evolved to survive, to protect ourselves, to keep us safe.
 Sure, we have moments of elation and periods of contentment and bliss.
 But many of us are plagued with persistent negative emotions -- we are just plain stuck in the "blahs."

 How do we find more joy in our life?
 Like anything else, it takes practice to cultivate ongoing happiness.
 In a sense, we have to reset our baseline.
-It won't happen overnight, but here are the top 20 things you can do every day to discover the secrets of being happier.
+It won't happen overnight, but here are the top 20 things you can do every day to discover the secrets of living a happier life.

 To find long-term happiness, you need to retrain your brain from a negative mindset to a positive mindset.
 Try these things: Spend one to two minutes looking for positives in your life.
 Do this three times a day for 45 days, and your brain will start doing it automatically.